soooochan/soooochan/README.md

     "database": ["mysql"],
     "server" : ["aws ec2","aws rds","docker"],
   },
-    "motto": "don't look at the trees, look at the forest",
+    "motto": "Try to see the forest, not the trees.",

 }